matkovic/Image-resizing/README.md

 # Image-resizing
 by Tilen Matkovič

 We want to crop images from NxM to XxY, but we don't want to remove important parts.
 Our assignment consists of two parts: manual (we mark the important-featured part) and automatic.
 Program was made with Visual Studio 2012 in C++ and OpenCV libraries (2.4.11).
+If you want to compile it, make sure you have installed OpenCV (PATH set).
+I used local method, OpenCV_Debug.props and OpenCV_Release.props are there if you want them and correct settings if needed.
+If you don't want to mess with this, everything you need is in 'program' folder.
+Please contact me if you have any comments.

 Program options: